-5. Training/Policies/Vulnerable Const 5.
-Training/Policies/Vulnerable Consumers Summary of issues raised Submitters' suggested remedies Drafting committee (DC) response Action Item Training - Vulnerable Consumers.
+5. Training/Policies/Vulnerable Consu Drafting committee (DC) response Action Itom Summary of issues raised Training - Vulnerable Consumers.
 (Code s3.3) There is currently no requirement in the code for customer service staff that deal with the needs of vulnerable customers.
-Staff Conduct (Code s3.3.4) The following paragraph should be added to Chapter 3 - 3.3.6: "Suppliers must ensure that customer service staff receive training to deal with disadvantaged and vulnerable customers, and are able to deal with disadvantaged and vulnerable customers appropriately."
-The Code should include a general obligation This is from an old sub - appears to have been picked up in 2019 review.
+Staff Conduct (Code s3.3.4) TIO has received complaints from consumers who say their telco's staff were rude to them when they made a complaint or enquiry.
+A more general obligation for telcos to prevent staff from engaging in rude, harassing, or misleading conduct towards consumers is appropriate and would assist TIO in handling complaints about this behaviour.
+Submitters' suggested remedies The following paragraph should be added to Chapter 3 - 3.3.6: "Suppliers must ensure that customer service staff receive training to deal with disadvantaged and vulnerable customers, and are able to deal with disadvantaged and vulnerable customers appropriately."
+The Code should include a general obligation for telcos to prevent their staff from engaging in rude, harassing, or misleading conduct towards consumers.
+Drafting committee (DC) response This is from an old sub - appears to have been picked up in 2019 review.
 But revised code to include enhanced training requirements for vulnerable consumers.
-DC to include enhanced training requirements for vulnerable consumers.
-TIO has received complaints from consumers who say their telco's staff were rude to them when they made a complaint or enquiry.
-A more general obligation for telcos to prevent staff from engaging in rude, harassing, or misleading conduct towards consumers is appropriate and would assist TIO in handling complaints about this behaviour. for telcos to prevent their staff from engaging in rude, harassing, or misleading conduct towards consumers.
 This is currently covered in general training /expectations - focussing on positive engagement.
-However, DC will make sure the intent is appropriately conveyed in relevant sections of the revised code. revised Code continues to include a requirement for positive staff conduct. (e.g. in training, sales chapters) Welcome the recent steps taken by industry to address DFV issues through the Assisting Consumers Affected by Domestic and Family Violence Guideline but consider that that direct regulation is required.
+However, DC will make sure the intent is appropriately conveyed in relevant sections of the revised code.
+Action Item DC to include enhanced training requirements for vulnerable consumers.
+DC to ensure revised Code continues to include a requirement for positive staff conduct. (e.g. in training, sales chapters) DFV Welcome the recent steps taken by industry to address DFV issues through the Assisting Consumers Affected by Domestic and Family Violence Guideline but consider that that direct regulation is required.
 The code should include mandatory protections for DFV.
 The code should include at minimum: a) Binding DFV policy that clearly sets out how it will identify and assist consumers experiencing DFV. b) All telco staff/managers receive ongoing training in how to assist consumers experiencing DFV. c) Secure process to assess and identify whether a consumer is affected by DFV, that avoids the need for the CA has already clearly announced its intent to codify key clauses.
 (This intention was made public in the discussion paper and when the updated guideline was released in May 2023, as well as directly to all stakeholders that were thoroughly consulted as part of that Guideline's development - incl.
 CALC, EARG, etc).
 This will include provisions covering all the key areas mentioned.
 Note that it is important to understand where and why problems arise in order to DC to include DFV- specific provisions in TCP Code to codify key elements of recently revised Guideline, as per its announcements in the discussion paper and on release of the updated guideline.